He Remains Faithful

 The children of Israel proved themselves unfaithful again and again.
 Yet God remained faithful to them.

 Samuel reminds them of their pattern of unfaithfulness.
-While they had cried out the LORD for help in Egypt (12:8), when they got to the Promised Land, “they forgot the Lord their God” (9).
-A time of judgment led to them once again to repent: “they cried out to the Lord” (10).
+While they had cried out the LORD for help in Egypt (12:8), when they entered the Promised Land, “they forgot the Lord their God” (9).
+A time of judgment once again led them to repent: “they cried out to the Lord” (10).
 He delivered them again.